hangodek/Python-DICODING-BASIC-/README.md

 # For You Info

-Documentation of python language that i learn from Dicoding.com
+Documentation of python programming language that i learn from Dicoding.com